 I found that the board has provisions to boost the LD current capabilty (to like 2A) by adding a Wavelength Electronics WLD3343 LD driver module.

 Probably other components on the board need to be changed for this modification as well.
 Otherwise it uses a bank of tiny mosfets to drive both TEC and LD.
 It is unclear what the limitations are; at least some stickers tell that the LD currents were in the order of 100mA.
 The LD current monitor (center-top above) yields 1V per 100mA.

 My board turned out to have problems.
 The LD current was fixed at full throttle and likely had destroyed the original 780nm diode.
 I found that the current jumped when tapping at the board; after resoldering the rightmost LT1079 precision opamp the LD driver worked flawlessly and was adjustable by POT 3 from 70 to 150mA.
 There are however still problems with the cooling mode.

 Note added: I got another of such lasers, and the driver board of that one seems 100% intact.
 It worked out of the box, however the max diode current it can supply was just 84mA.
-I still need to find out why there is a discrepancy with the other board.
+Another such board was adjustable to about 150mA.

 Finally I have put together a complete working unit, it doesnt look particularly nice but it works well:

 I added a copy of my proven driver board, and at the inside, I replaced the aluminum turning mirror by a high-efficiency dielectric mirror, and added a noise detector circuit including a Brewster beam sampler at the output window: